Building a WordPress Member Directory Page - ProfilePress

 • Results Text: Specifies the results text to show after a search is performed.
 By default, this is set to “{total_users} Members”.
 The {total_users} placeholder represents the total number of members found in the search results.

-• Single Result Text: This does the same thing as the Results Text, but used only when the search result returned just a single member in the directory.
+• Single Result Text: This does the same thing as the Results Text but is used only when the search result returns a single member in the directory.

 • No Result Text: Specifies the text to show when the search result is empty.